gdebasis/gdebasis.github.io/_pages/about.md

 ---
 permalink: /
-title: "Researcher Scientist in IBM Research working on Artificial Intelligence"
+title: "AI Researcher in IBM Research"
 excerpt: "About me"
 author_profile: true
 redirect_from: